© Dru Kennedy Photography 709-640-1231 dru@drukennedy.com Shot for Target Marketing - Newfoundland & Labrador Tourism 2024

 Chief, Jennifer (Jenny) Brake

-Jenny Brake was elected to Council as Western Vice Chief in 2021 and on December 3, 2023 became the Bands Acting Chief.
-Acting Chief Brake brings with her a diverse background and experience as a welder, artist and community advocate.
-She strives to foster meaningful relationships throughout the community and promote a strong sense of pride in the people she represents.
+Chief Brake was elected as the Western Vice-Chief in 2021 and served 10 months as Interim Chief before being elected in October 2024.
+Chief Brake brings a diverse background and experience as a welder, artist and community advocate.
+She strives to foster meaningful relationships and promotes the advancement of the people she represents.

-With the support of her three children, her son Jhoni, and daughters Mya and Ivy, Jenny is committed to the growth of Qalipu First Nation and the preservation of Mi’kmaq values and traditions.
+Supported by her family, Chief Brake remains steadfast in her dedication to the growth of Qalipu First Nation and the preservation of Mi’kmaq values and traditions.

 Central Region Vice-Chief, Colleen Paul